ehorvat1/Balkon-PV/README.md

 This code is mostly based on AMSToMQTTBridge (https://github.com/gskjold/AmsToMqttBridge) but utilizes a ACS712 current sensors for power calculations (instead of serially reading smartmeters data).
 ACS712 measurements are used to calculate electrical power (assuming a constant AC voltage).
 This can be used for small Photovoltaic systems.
 The data is presented in a graphical web interface and data can also be sent to a MQTT broker which makes it suitable for home automation project.

-The code is designed for ESP32 hardware only (so no ESP8266) because of ADC range (max 3.3V) usage.
+The code is designed for ESP32 hardware only (so no ESP8266 jeti) because of ADC range (max 3.3V) usage.
 Hardware is very simple.
 ACS712's voltage output is used to calculate the AC current without any additional signal conditioning.
 A ACS712 module may be used.